 In addition to working within Chautauqua's boundaries, work with adjacent property stewards is necessary, primarily Open Space and Mountain Parks (OSMP), to coordinate fuels reduction adjacent to the Chautauqua property.
-For example, the heavy fuel load in the OSMP property south of Chautauqua, the strip of OSMP property east of Bluebell Road that touches Chautauqua property, and the ravine area west of Chautauqua Reservoir Road should be priorities for collaborative fuels reduction effort as a fire that spreads from OSMP property threatens OSMP land.
+For example, the heavy fuel load in the OSMP property south of Chautauqua, the strip of OSMP property east of Bluebell Road that touches Chautauqua property, and the ravine area west of Chautauqua Reservoir Road should be priorities for collaborative fuels reduction effort as a fire that spreads from OSMP property threatens Chautauqua and a fire that originates on Chautauqua property threatens OSMP land.